daksh7011/Nemean/CONTRIBUTING.md

 * Function names should always be in camelCase
 * Look at the existing style and adhere accordingly

-# Forking the repository
+## Forking the repository
 Be sure to do relevant tests on layouts, styles and scripts before making the pull request.
 You should also build the docs yourself, add comments on changes you have dode and make sure they're readable.

-# Making Pull Request
+## Making Pull Request
 Once you have made all your changes, tests, make a pull request to move everything back into the main branch of the repository.
 Be sure to reference the original issue in the pull request.

-## Contributing for the first time?
+## Contribution Guide
 Well, if you are contributing for the first time, follow these steps to get started with contribution.

 **Note**: Your fork is the "origin" and the repository you forked from is the "upstream".

+* Open an issue on Issue Tracker to specify the feature/fix you are going to develop.
 * Login to your gitlab account and fork the repository.

 * Now you have cloned the repository under your account: gitlab.com/<your_username>/nemean

-Let's assume that you cloned already your fork to your computer with a command like this:
+Let's assume that you already cloned your fork to your computer with a command like this:

 `git clone https://gitlab.com/your_name/nemean.git`